jro31/jethro-codes/_articles/projects/blocks-falling.md

 if (!returnObject[rowKey][columnKey]) returnObject[rowKey][columnKey] = {};
 ```

-I'm not sure why I added the `if` check here, because as we only loop over each square once, no such square should exist here, but whatever.

 Because we know we're looping over a `'live'` square, we also add an empty object here.

 And now that we have our 'row' and our 'square' (column) objects, we just need to populate them: